CMIS-Lab/Paper-list-Model-Inversion-Attack/README.md

-# 🛡️ Backdoor Defense Papers Collection
+# 🛡️ Model Inversion Attack & Multimodal AI Privacy Security Papers Collection

-> 📚 **A comprehensive collection of research papers on backdoor defenses in machine learning.**
+> 📚 **A comprehensive collection of research papers on Model Inversion Attack in machine learning.**
-> 🎓 **Maintained by**: Dr. [Shanzhong Lei] | [Your Affiliation] | [szhonglason@gmail.com]
+> 🎓 **Maintained by**: Dr. [Shanzhong Lei] | [Chongqing University of Posts and Telecommunications] | [szhonglason@gmail.com]

 ## 📖 About This Repository

-This repository serves as a curated collection of academic papers focusing on **defense mechanisms** in machine learning.
+This repository serves as a curated collection of academic papers focusing on **attack methods and defense mechanisms** in machine learning.
 Our goal is to provide researchers, practitioners, and students with a comprehensive overview of the current state-of-the-art in this critical security domain.

 ### 🎯 **Repository Purpose:**